coder-alpha/FMoviesPlus.bundle/README.md

 This is a plugin that creates a new channel in Plex Media Server to view content indexed by the website FMovies(.se|.to|.is), G2G, FMovies.io, YesMovies, Primewire

+**Note:** The author of this plugin has no affiliation with any of the sites or the owners of the content that it indexes.

 [Please read the FMoviesPlus wiki for more info](https://github.com/coder-alpha/FMoviesPlus.bundle/wiki)

 System Requirements